Great Lake Taupo Endurance Sports Events

 If you’re not a participant but love to watch endurance sports events, you’ll find that events in Taupo are some of the best for spectators.
 Many of the endurance sports events finish right in town and different stages of these events can be viewed from the lakefront and environs.
 Taupo’s towncentre and Taupo club is perfectly set up to cater for spectators with magnificent views, coffee, food, playgrounds and toilets all within walking distance of event courses and finish lines.

 Other popular endurance Taupo sports events nclude the 4.2km Across the Lake Swim (February), the Contact Tri Series Kinloch (February), The Taniwha mountain biking, trail running and walking event on the Waikato River Trails (November), the Acerbis 4 Hour Endurance Motorcycle Race (October) and the Oxfam Trailwalker (April).

 Whatever your sport of choice, Taupo is the place to be for competing in world class events.

 Ask The Local

 The Events Capital of New Zealand With so many various events happening all year round, it is no wonder that Great Lake Taupo is considered to be the Events Capital of New Zealand.
 Attend an event, provide support or organise an event.
-You'll find impeccable hospitality like no other.- Nick Reader, District Events Manager, Taupo District Council
+You'll find impeccable hospitality like no other.- Steve Giles, District Events Manager, Taupo District Council